WISDOM FOR LIVING DAILY DEVOTIONAL

 The words of Jesus came to pass in A.D 70 when the Romans, led by Titus, besieged Jerusalem to quash a Jewish revolt that had begun at about A.D 66.
 The Romans entered the city, burnt it, and killed several Jews.

-There are things that make for our peace or bring us peace.
+Some things make for our peace or bring us peace.
 When we are blind to them or neglect them, we invite violence, crisis, war, or lack of peace.
 We must diligently work for peace, not confusion, violence, mayhem, crisis, war, and the likes by our words, actions, or inaction.
-Matthew 5:9 says God blesses those who work for peace, for they will be called the children of God.
-The government and her people must work for peace.
+Matthew 5:9 says God blesses those who work for peace or the peacemakers, for they will be called the children of God.
+The government and its people must work for peace.
 We must pray for it but we must also work for it.

 The government and the people must not pay lip service to peace because, without peace, not much personal or national development can be achieved.
 Resources meant for development are diverted to prosecuting a war or trying to restore peace.
 This is not the best.